 See the Kutztown University Guidelines to assist in taking steps to improve accessibility online:

-We recommend that PDF files never be offered by themselves, but rather in combination with other formats, such as Word documents, that present the same information in ways that are more widely accessible.
+We recommend that PDF files never be offered by themselves, but rather in combination with other formats, such as Microsoft Word documents, that present the same information in ways that are more widely accessible.

-Faculty or staff can have Adobe Acrobat Pro installed at no cost through the IT Help Center.
+Please note: faculty or staff can have Adobe Acrobat Pro installed at no cost through the IT Help Center.

-2. Caption videos - videos should be captioned so that deaf and hard-of-hearing individuals may have access.
-It is recommended that when choosing videos for classes, use videos from "Films on Demand" found on the Rohrbach Library web site.
-This video shows how it works.
+Videos should be captioned so that the deaf and hard-of-hearing individuals may have access.
+It is important that when choosing videos for classes, use videos that provide captions or transcripts, such as Films on Demand, Academic Video Online, and Kanopy, through the Rohrbach LIbrary's Streaming Video Collections.

 Why do we need guidelines for accessibility?

-- To be in compliance with the law: Laws that impact accessibility:
+To be in compliance with the law.

-- Section 504 of the Rehabilitation Act of 1973 requires all employers and organizations receiving federal funds-including most universities-to provide people with disabilities equal access to information, programs, services and activities.
+- Section 504 of the Rehabilitation Act of 1973 requires all employers and organizations receiving federal funds, including most universities, to provide people with disabilities equal access to information, programs, services and activities.

-- The 1998 Amendment to Section 508 of the Rehabilitation Act does not apply directly to universities, but it does mandate specific conditions for Internet and web accessibility that are used as guidelines in designing and creating federal agency web sites.
+- The 1998 Amendment to Section 508 of the Rehabilitation Act does not apply directly to universities, but it does mandate specific conditions for internet and web accessibility that are used as guidelines in designing and creating federal agency websites.

 - Other laws, including Section 255 of the Telecommunications Act, the Individuals with Disabilities Education Act (IDEA), and the Assistive Technology Act of 1998, may also impact web-based instruction, and how institutions may use federal monies.

-- PA Standards The Commonwealth of Pennsylvania has chosen to follow Section 508 Web Accessibility Standards set forth by the Federal Government.
-As of June 30, 2001, all agencies under the Governor's jurisdiction were required to ensure web sites (both existing and in development) comply with the above accessibility guidelines.
+- PA Standards: The Commonwealth of Pennsylvania has chosen to follow Section 508 Web Accessibility Standards set forth by the Federal Government.
+As of June 30, 2001, all agencies under the Governor's jurisdiction were required to ensure websites (both existing and in development) comply with the above accessibility guidelines.